 Our daily highlight is Tea with the Queen at 4:00.
 Have the opportunity to spend time with Her Majesty and enjoy a full tea service including tea, scones, sandwiches, and tarts.
 Each adult guest receives a teapot to take home and children receive a teapot charm.

 Guildmaster: Sue Honor

-We the Common Folk of the Guild of St. Helena’s have set forth upon the city to revel, cavort, caper, parade and otherwise celebrate the visit of our most honor-ed and glorious Queen Elizabeth!
-We sing, dance, parade, prank, practice our Shakespeare and generally make merry and rejoice with all the visitors to our Port Depford.
-Our Country folk residents can also be seen crafting, churning butter, feasting, singing and playing in Duckbilled-Nippingshire, the lovely little suburb of West Depford.
+We the Common Folk of the Guild of St. Helena’s have set forth upon the city to revel, cavort, caper, parade and otherwise celebrate the visit of our most honored and glorious Queen Elizabeth!
+We sing, dance, parade, prank, practice our Shakespeare and generally make merry and rejoice with all the visitors to our Port Deptford.
+Our Country folk residents can also be seen crafting, churning butter, feasting, singing, and playing in Duckbilled-Nippingshire, the lovely little suburb of West Deptford.
 Come sing, pull a rope, kick a cabbage, work on your prose, throw dice, be a sheep or otherwise frolic with us!
 This day is ours!
 Look for the bloomers of the Guild of St. Helena’s.
-We are an excellent entry into Faire participation, and welcome new members.
+We are an excellent entry into Faire participation and welcome new members.

 Guildmaster: Kasey Moran

 The Guild of St. Ives – The Townsfolke